Factors of Seam Abrasion Resistance

 Seam Abrasion Resistance:

 It is easy to determine the resistance to abrasion of a sewing thread but the abrasion resistance of that sewing thread does not behave similarly when stitches into a seam.
-The reasons behind it is that some factors e.g. stitch type, seam type, sewing conditions, fabric types, thread types etc. alters the sewing thread abrasion behavior.
+The reason behind it is that some factors e.g. stitch type, seam type, sewing conditions, fabric types, thread types, etc. alter the sewing thread abrasion behavior.

 To determine the seam abrasion resistances, a seam abrasion machine (SAM) has been developed by J & P COAT’s research laboratory.
-In this machine a multi-directional abrasion action operates along the edge of the seam.
-The test result is expressed as number of rubs to first stitch failure.
-This article has shown some key factors which are directly affected on seam abrasion resistances.
+In this machine, a multi-directional abrasion action operates along the edge of the seam.
+The test result is expressed as several rubs to first stitch failure.
+This article has shown some key factors which are directly affected by seam abrasion resistances.

 Factors Affecting Seam Abrasion Resistance: